Hoyt Hall 219

 Laramie, WY 82071

-At the end of the first semester of the program, all graduate students take an oral exam graded by a committee (consisting of a minimum of 3 faculty including at least 1 member from an "outside" language).
+At the beginning of the third semester of the program, all graduate students take an oral exam graded by a committee (consisting of a minimum of 3 faculty including at least 1 member from an "outside" language).
 The exam will test two areas: (1) proficiency in the target language and (2) familiarity with contemporary second-language pedagogy.

 The exam is a mock job interview.
 The candidate uses the target language to articulate a methodological vision for the second-language classroom.
 The candidate responds to questions in the target language and in English.